Death of a Unicorn Review: Dark Unicorn Movie with 'Wednesday' Star Might Be Surprisingly Magical

 Release Date: March 28, 2025

-A24 has a reputation for bittersweet dramas, but their occasional forays into quirky dark comedies, like Everything Everywhere All at Once, offer audiences a delightful break.
-One of their latest releases, Death of a Unicorn, continues this tradition with one of the weirdest horror concepts yet.
-Starring Paul Rudd and Jenna Ortega, the film earned a disappointing $5.7 million during its opening weekend, falling short of its $15 million budget.
-Critics praised the film's inventive premise and strong performances, but were divided due to tonal inconsistencies and unrealized thematic potential.
-However, audiences received it more warmly.
-On Rotten Tomatoes, the film holds a 53% Tomatometer score from critics and a 78% Popcornmeter from viewers.
+A24 is well known for their bittersweet dramas and bloody horrors, but their quirky comedies, like Everything Everywhere All at Once, make for a break.
+One of their latest releases, Death of a Unicorn, has one of the weirdest concepts yet for their prime.
+During its opening weekend, the film earned a disappointing $5.7 million against a $15 million budget.
+Even if audiences were more warm about it, critics praised the film's fun premise and strong acting, but hated the tonal inconsistencies and the potential.
 Although it may not stand as the year’s best horror film, "Death of a Unicorn" is an entertaining ride filled with unicorn mishaps!

 Summary